On groups with Schottky set boundary: Topological Schottky sets

 \begin{proposition} Let $(G,\PP)$ be a relatively hyperbolic pair.
 If its Bowditch boundary is homeomorphic to a topological Schottky set, then $(G,\PP)$ is a geometrically finite convergence group on $S^2$. \end{proposition}

 \begin{proof} We may assume that $G$ acts as a convergence group action on a topological Schottky $\mathcal{S}\subset S^2$.
 Proposition \ref{boundarychar} implies that $G$ preserves the collection of boundary circles.
 Therefore, we may apply \cite[Thm.
-5.8]{ph:unifplanar} and extend in this way the action as a global convergence of the sphere. \end{proof}
+5.8]{ph:unifplanar} and extend in this way the action as a global convergence group action on the sphere. \end{proof}

 \begin{corollary} Let $(G,\PP)$ be a relatively hyperbolic group pair with Bowditch boundary a topological Schottky set.
-The set $\cup_{i\neq j\in I}(\Bar{D_i}\cap \Bar{D_j})$ corresponds to the set of parabolic points whose stabilizers are 2-ended. \end{corollary}
+The set $\cup_{i\neq j\in I}(\Bar{D_i}\cap \Bar{D_j})$ corresponds to the set of parabolic points whose stabilizers are 2-ended.
+In particular, if $(G, \PP)$ has a Schottky set boundary, then $G$ is finitely generated. \end{corollary}

 \begin{proof} Let $p$ be a parabolic point.
 Let $\Omega_p$ denote the union of components of the ordinary set that contain $p$ on their boundaries: according to the definition of a topological Schottky set, $\Omega_p$ is either empty, or has one or two components.
 By Proposition \ref{prop:parabsubgp}, the action on $S^2\setminus (\{p\}\cup\Omega_p)$ is cocompact.